abhijeetsharnagat/speedometer-backend/README.md

-# Your Backend Project Name
+# Real time speedometer -backend

 This is the backend component of the Real time speedometer project.
 It provides the necessary server-side functionality and connects to a MongoDB database.